 Censorship can be a real issue in some parts of the world, limiting freedom of speech, access to international content, and sometimes even contact with family.
 Shadowsocks and Shadowsocks R are two free, open-source tools that look to address this.

 By acting as a fast Socks5 proxy, they let those in restrictive countries access content that would otherwise be blocked.
-Users can utilize an anonymous VPS server to safely route their traffic thought it rather than directly from your PC to your ISP.
+Users can utilize an privacy-focused VPS server to safely route their traffic thought it rather than directly from your PC to your ISP.
 Shadowsocks and Shadowsocks further include encryption protocols to prevent packets being read by intermediaries.

 BitLaunch allows users to launch a Shadowsocks or Shadowsocks R server with just a couple of clicks in their control panel.